Hui people: Other nomenclature

-Non-Muslim Huis
+Non-Muslim Hui

 Throughout history, the identity of Hui people has been fluid, often changing as was convenient.
 Some identified as Hui out of interest in their ancestry or because of government benefits.
 These Hui are concentrated on the southeast coast of China, especially Fujian province.

 Some Hui clans around Quanzhou in Fujian, such as the Ding and Guo families, identify themselves by ethnicity and no longer practice Islam.
 In recent years, more of these clans have identified as Hui, increasing the official population.
 They provided evidence of their ancestry and were recognized as Hui.
 Many clans across Fujian had genealogies that demonstrated Hui ancestry.
 These clans inhabited Fujian, Taiwan, Singapore, Indonesia and the Philippines.
 None of these clans were Muslims but they do not offer pork during their ancestral worship.

 In Taiwan, the Hui clans who followed Koxinga to Formosa to defeat the Dutch settlers no longer observe Islam and their descendants embrace the Chinese folk religion.
 The Taiwanese branch of the Guo (Kuo in Taiwan) clan with Hui ancestry does not practice Islam, yet does not offer pork at their ancestral shrines.
 The Chinese Muslim Association counts these people as Muslims.
 Also on Taiwan, one branch of the Ding (Ting) clan that descended from Sayyid Ajjal Shams al-Din Omar resides in Taisi Township in Yunlin County.
 They trace their descent through him via the Quanzhou Ding family of Fujian.
 While pretending to be Han Chinese in Fujian, they initially practiced Islam when they came to Taiwan 200 years ago, but their descendants have embraced Buddhism or Taoism.

 An attempt was made by the Chinese Islamic Society to convert the Fujian Hui of Fujian back to Islam in 1983, by sending four Ningxia imams to Fujian.
 This futile endeavour ended in 1986, when the final Ningxia imam left.
 A similar endeavour in Taiwan also failed.

 Until 1982, a Han could "become" Hui by converting to Islam.
 Thereafter, a converted Han counts instead as a "Muslim Han".
 Symmetrically, Hui people consider other Hui who do not observe Islamic practices as still Hui, and that their Hui nationality cannot be lost.
 For both of these reasons, simply calling them "Chinese Muslims" is no longer accurate, strictly speaking, just as with Bosniaks in former Yugoslavia.

 Population

 The Hui nationality is the most widely distributed ethnic minority in China, and it is also the main ethnic minority in many provinces.
-There are 10,586,087 Hui people in China (2010 census), accounting for 0.79% of the total population, making them the third largest ethnic group after Han Chinese and Zhuang.
+There are 11,377,914 Hui people in China (2020 census).

 Ningxia Hui Autonomous Region and Gansu Province have a Hui population of more than one million.
 In Ningxia, 33.95% of the population are of Hui ethnicity.
-Hui are the major minority in Qinghai (15.62%), Gansu and Shaanxi and is the overall major minority in Henan.
+Hui are the major minority in Qinghai (15.62%), Gansu and Xinjiang and is the overall major minority in Henan.